-(1) A judge shall not appear at a public hearing or officially consult with an executive or legislative body or public official except on matters concerning the law, the legal system, or the administration of justice\ or in matters involving the judge's private economic or personal interests.
+(1) A judge shall not appear at a public hearing or officially consult with an executive or legislative body or public official except on matters concerning the law, the legal system, or the administration of justice, or in matters involving the judge's private economic or personal interests.

-When deciding whether to appear at a public hearing or whether to consult with an executive or legislative body or public official on matters concerning the law, the legal system, or the administration of justice,\ a judge should consider whether that conduct would violate any other provisions of this code.
-For a list of factors to consider, see the explanation of "law, the legal system, or the administration of justice" in the terminology section.
+When deciding whether to appear at a public hearing or to consult with an executive or legislative body or public official on matters concerning the law, the legal system, or the administration of justice, a judge should consider if that conduct would violate any other provisions of this code.
+For a list of factors to consider, see the explanation of "law, the legal system, or the administration of justice" in the Terminology section.
 See also Canon 2B regarding the obligation to avoid improper influence.

-(2) A judge shall not accept appointment to a governmental committee or commission or other governmental position that is concerned with issues of fact or policy on matters other than the improvement of the law, the legal system, or the administration of justice.\ A judge may, however, serve in the military reserve or represent a national, state, or local government on ceremonial occasions or in connection with historical, educational, or cultural activities.
+(2) A judge shall not accept appointment to a governmental committee or commission or other governmental position that is concerned with issues of fact or policy on matters other than the improvement of the law, the legal system, or the administration of justice.
+A judge may, however, serve in the military reserve or represent a national, state, or local government on ceremonial occasions or in connection with historical, educational, or cultural activities.

-Canon 4C(2) prohibits a judge from accepting any governmental position except one relating to the law, legal system, or administration of justice\ as authorized by Canon 4C(3).
+Canon 4C(2) prohibits a judge from accepting any governmental position except one relating to the law, legal system, or administration of justice as authorized by Canon 4C(3).
 The appropriateness of accepting extrajudicial assignments must be assessed in light of the demands on judicial resources and the need to protect the courts from involvement in extrajudicial matters that may prove to be controversial.
-Judges shall not accept governmental appointments that are likely to interfere with the effectiveness and independence\ of the judiciary, or which that constitute a public office within the meaning of the California Constitution, article VI, section 17.
+Judges shall not accept governmental appointments that are likely to interfere with the effectiveness and independence of the judiciary, or that constitute a public office within the meaning of article VI, section 17 of the California Constitution.

 Canon 4C(2) does not govern a judge's service in a nongovernmental position.
-See Canon 4C(3) permitting service by a judge with organizations devoted to the improvement of the law, the legal system, or the administration of 1 2 justice\ and with educational, religious, charitable, fraternal service,\ or civic 3 organizations not conducted for profit.
-For example, service on the board of a

-- 4 public educational institution, other than a law school, would be prohibited under - 5 Canon 4C(2), but service on the board of a public law school or any private

-6 educational institution would generally be permitted under Canon 4C(3).
+See Canon 4C(3) permitting service by a judge with organizations devoted to the improvement of the law, the legal system, or the administration of justice and with educational, religious, charitable, service, or civic organizations not conducted for profit.
+For example, service on the board of a public educational institution, other than a law school, would be prohibited under Canon 4C(2), but service on the board of a public law school or any private educational institution would generally be permitted under Canon 4C(3).

-(3) Subject to the following limitations and the other requirements of this Ccode,
+(3) Subject to the following limitations and the other requirements of this code,

-- (a) a judge may serve as an officer, director, trustee, or nonlegal advisor of an organization or governmental agency devoted to the improvement of the law, the - legal system, or the administration of justice\ provided that such position does not 12 constitute a public office within the meaning of the California Constitution, article 13 - 14 VI, section 17;
+(a) a judge may serve as an officer, director, trustee, or nonlegal advisor of an organization or governmental agency devoted to the improvement of the law, the legal system, or the administration of justice provided that such position does not constitute a public office within the meaning of article VI, section 17 of the California Constitution;

-(b) a judge may serve as an officer, director, trustee, or nonlegal advisor of an educational, religious, charitable, fraternal service,\ or civic organization not conducted for profit;
+(b) a judge may serve as an officer, director, trustee, or nonlegal advisor of an educational, religious, charitable, service, or civic organization not conducted for profit;

-Canon 4C(3) does not apply to a judge's service in a governmental position unconnected with the improvement of the law, the legal system, or the administration of justice.\ See Canon 4C(2).
+Canon 4C(3) does not apply to a judge's service in a governmental position unconnected with the improvement of the law, the legal system, or the administration of justice.
+See Canon 4C(2).